 When walking in the corridors or going up or down any staircases, keep to the right.
 Do not yell or run in the corridor.
-Following these rules will prevent a lot of confusion.
-Do not forget, unless you are changing classes, you should have a pass whenever you are in the halls.
+Students are not allowed to touch, slap, or hit the tops of door frames, ceiling tiles, or exit signs at any time.
+Following these rules will prevent confusion and ensure everyone's safety.
 Please be aware that there are adults moving through the corridors and be courteous at all times.